murvinlai/underscore-x/README.md

  Merge the entire tree of source objects to the target object with the following rules:
 - If multiple sources, e.g. _.extend_x(target, source1, source2...), merging will begin from left to right, i.e. source1 will merge into target first, then source2 will merge into the output (which just merged with source1).
 This order is important as you can see later on.
 - Every single node (or key) of the source hierarchy will be visited and merge to the target.
-If target doesn't have that key exist, then the entire tree (or subtree) will be copied over.
+If target doesn't have that key, then the entire tree (or subtree) from the source will be copied over.
 - If both key & value exist in target and source, then perform the followings in order:

   1. If both values of the keys are the type of "function", then copy and overwrite the function of source to target.